KazaKazan/sup/README.md

 <h2>Using Git</h2>

-If the git option is passed, the script will first clone a repository with the provided project name from the username added to the script insteading of creating a dir itself.
+If the git option is passed, the script will first check if a repository with the project name exists for a user.
+If it doesn't, it prompts to user to exit or create a repository. <b>Creating a repository requires github-cli to be installed and the user authorization to be configured.</b>

+The repository with the provided project name is then cloned.

 Additionally, a `README.md` file will be created in the project directory.